• Skip to primary navigation

 • Pimientos: Pimientos are a red, heart-shaped chili pepper with a sweet, mild taste.
 They add both color and flavor to the sauce of this delicious dish.

-• Spices: Shrimp Newburg only contains three spices plus salt.
+• Spices: Shrimp Newburg only contains three spices plus Kosher salt.
 Dry mustard adds a bit of tang and color to the sauce.
 Nutmeg, with its distinctive aroma adds a nutty and slightly sweet taste to the Shrimp Newburg sauce.
 Cayenne pepper enhances the spiciness of the sauce.
+Together, these spices produce a great tasting shrimp newburg.

-• Bechamel Sauce: Bechamel sauce is a classic French white sauce traditionally made with butter, flour and milk.
+• Bechamel Sauce: Bechamel sauce is a classic French white sauce traditionally made with unsalted butter, all purpose flour and milk.
 In this dish, I use heavy cream in place of milk for a richer sauce.

 While the puff pastry shells were baking, I made the shrimp newburg filling.

-First, I sautéed the chopped green onion and chopped bell pepper in melted butter over medium heat for about 5 minutes until they started to soften.
+1. First, I sautéed the chopped green onion and chopped bell pepper in melted butter in a large saucepan on the stove top over medium heat for about 5 minutes until they started to soften.
+I could have also used a large skillet or a large saute pan here.
 Then, I added the mushrooms, and continued cooking the vegetables for several more minutes (Photo 3).

-Next, I added chopped pimiento and sherry, and cooked the mixture for another minute or so (Photo 4).
+1. Next, I added chopped pimiento and a small amount of sherry, and cooked the mixture for another minute or so (Photo 4).

-Then, I stirred in the vegetable mixture, along with the dry mustard, nutmeg, cayenne pepper, and salt (Photo 6).
+1. Then, I stirred in the vegetable mixture, along with the dry mustard, nutmeg, cayenne pepper, and Kosher salt (Photo 6).

-Elegant shrimp newburg in puff pastry shellChula’s Expert Tips
+Elegant shrimp newburg in puff pastry shellRecipe Tips and Tricks

 • Puff pastry is best thawed gradually in the refrigerator overnight.
 However, if you forget, you can thaw it on your counter for about 30 minutes.